| The defeat of the Spanish Armada

 soldiers, and made what was possibly her most famous speech of all.

-been persuaded by some that are careful of our safety, to take heed how
+My loving people, we have been persuaded by some that are careful of our safety, to take heed how we commit ourselves to armed

-fear.
-I have always so behaved myself that, under God, I have placed my
+multitudes for fear of treachery.
+Let tyrants fear.
+I have always so behaved myself that, under God, I have placed my chief strength

-And therefore I am come amongst you all, as you see at this time, not for
+and safeguard in the loyal hearts and goodwill of my subjects.
+And therefore I am come amongst you all, as you see at this time, not

-my recreation and disport, but being resolved, in the midst and heat of
+for my recreation and disport, but being resolved, in the midst and heat of the battle, to live or die amongst you all; to lay down for

-for my kingdom, and for my people, my honour and my blood even in the dust.
+my God, and for my kingdom, and for my people, my honor and my blood, even in the dust.
+I know I have the body of a weak and feeble woman,

-and stomach of a king, and a king of England too.
-And think foul scorn
+but I have the heart and stomach of a king, and a king of England too!
+And think foul scorn that Parma or Spain, or any Prince of Europe,

-borders of my realm!
+should dare to invade the borders of my realm!

 The Queen's confidence in God and her